weathertrader/heartRateAlert/README.md

 ```

-Leadership has switched to one of the followers and node 1 is no longer in the in-sync replica set:
+master has switched to one of the followers and node 1 is no longer in the in-sync replica set:

 and get the description of the new topic again
 ```